googleapis/google-cloud-python/packages/google-cloud-automl/README.rst

 Python Client for Cloud AutoML API
 ==================================
 |ga| |pypi| |versions|

+AutoML API Python Client is now available in the new Vertex AI.
+Migrate your AutoML resources to Vertex AI to get the latest features like data labeling, AutoML-powered training, and endpoint management.

+- `Migrate to Vertex AI Documentation`_

 The `Cloud AutoML API`_ is a suite of machine learning products that enables developers with limited machine learning expertise to train high-quality models